 Major concepts, principles, theories, issues, and trends in the development of Information Science.

 An introduction to the basic information technologies used in all types of information organizations and the essential concepts and skills needed for information literacy.

 Introduction to information services and sources available in print and electronic format.
 Techniques for locating, evaluating, and using information resources basic to academic work.

-Overview of responsive website design, development and basic content management systems.
-Examine the current tools and standards and learn how they function together in a modern web environment.
-Emphasis on the myriad of viewing devices and specific reference to the unique needs of information intensive institutions.
+Comprehensive overview of responsive website development for information-intensive organizations.
+Examine the current tools and standards used in today’s field and learn how they function together in a modern web environment.
+Web development foundation focusing on content management and website design with an emphasis on today’s myriad of viewing devices and specific reference to the unique needs of information-intensive institutions.

 Introduction to the concepts, issues, theories, and techniques of information storage and retrieval systems.